pearcej/cppds/_sources/SearchHash/Objectives.rst

 Objectives
 ----------

+-  To understand what search is and when it is appropriate.

--  To be able to explain and implement sequential search and binary search.
+-  To be able to explain and to implement sequential search and binary search.

 -  To understand the idea of hashing as a search technique.

 -  To introduce the unordered map abstract data type.

--  To implement the unordered map abstract data type using hashing.
+-  To implement a map abstract data type using hashing.